jenirainerpdx/rust-workspace-test/DEVELOPER_GUIDE.md

 ### Core Components
 - **Rust Project Structure**: A properly configured Rust project with `Cargo.toml` and source code
-- **Sample Application**: A weather forecast demo that demonstrates basic Rust concepts
+- **Sample Application**: A weather forecast demo that demonstrates basic Rust concepts (not really a forecast; randomly pulling from an enum)
 - **Development Environment**: Pre-configured setup for Visual Studio Code and GitHub Codespaces
-- **Learning Materials**: Comprehensive lessons and hands-on assignments

 ### Development Tools Setup
 - **Rust Toolchain**: rustc, cargo, and related tools